nedchen2/CMEECourseWork/week7/readme.md

     - [**(2) Scripts List**](#2-scripts-list)
   - [**Author and Contact**](#author-and-contact)

-## **Brief Description**-***Week3 review of the CMEECourseWork***
+## **Brief Description**-***Week7 review of the CMEECourseWork***

-1. Basic R data structure, function , Vectorization and control flow tools.
-2. R debugging
-3. Data wrangling and visualization based on tidyverse (super useful)
+1. Regex,Numerical computing,Build workflows with python
+2. Using Jupyter Notebooks
-4. These works are based on the Notebook and Data from https://github.com/mhasoba/TheMulQuaBio.git.
+3. These works are based on the Notebook and Data from https://github.com/mhasoba/TheMulQuaBio.git.

 ## **Languages**
 ```
-R(99%),Latex,python
+python,R
 ```
 ## **Installation**
 ```